 Telemedicine and Safety/Privacy Concerns

 As healthcare providers rapidly implement and expand their use of telemedicine, they need to do so with privacy and security in mind.
 The HIPAA Security Rule helps healthcare providers take the appropriate safety measures when they use telemedicine.
 This means patients and doctors must use approved computers and other devices, secure internet connections, encrypted transmissions, and secure endpoints for both the doctor and the patient.
-While the COVID-19 outbreak itself is not heightening security risks involved in telemedicine, the rush to implement and expand existing telemedicine technologies can allow gaps in the maintenance of security and privacy information.
+The COVID-19 outbreak itself is not heightening security risks involved in telemedicine.
+However, the rush to implement and expand existing telemedicine technologies can allow gaps in the maintenance of security and privacy information.

-The concern over privacy and security is not surprising, given the rising number of health data breaches and cyber-attacks targeting medical information.
+The concern over privacy and security is not surprising.
+There is a rising number of health data breaches and cyber-attacks targeting medical information.
 About 93 percent of all healthcare organizations have experienced a data breach in the past three years, and 57 percent experienced more than five data breaches in that time.
 More than 300 have been stolen since 2015, affecting about one in ten healthcare consumers.

 While HHS announced it would delay the implementation and enforcement of certain provisions of the information sharing rules to alleviate some of the pressure on healthcare organizations during the COVID-19 public health emergency, HIPAA still requires healthcare providers implement safeguards to protect personal health information from unauthorized disclosures.
 These safeguards allow patients to use telemedicine safely and securely, even in the tumultuous times of the COVID-19 outbreak.

-As the COVID-19 pandemic subsides, patients will likely continue using telemedicine to communicate with their healthcare providers, and insurance companies will expand their coverage of such services.
+As the COVID-19 pandemic subsides, patients will likely continue using telemedicine to communicate with their healthcare providers.
+Therefore, insurance companies will expand their coverage of such services.